Logo of the The Poor Swiss

 The second option is to stop paying the premiums either fully or partially.
 Most life insurance 3a allows you to be released from the premiums.
 Once you release the premiums, you will not have to contribute anymore, and the money will stay with the life insurance until the original policy termination date.

-From what I know, all life insurance 3a include such a clause in their conditions.
+From what I know, all life insurance 3a policies include such a clause in their conditions.
 So, it is generally not a huge deal to do that.

 Here is what would happen to the money by stopping paying the premiums, simulated for 30 years.